ojhavk/ojhavk.github.io/teaching.md

 ## Teaching

+My teaching interests are in Artificial Intelligence and Data Science areas.
+I also like to teach project-driven programming.

 ### Lectures
 1. Lecturer of Artificial Intelligence, UG/PG, University of Reading, 2020–2021 (Lecture Slides)
 1. Lecturer of Data Mining, UG, University of Reading, 2019